jmreppsUWGrad/2D-Nanothermite/README.md

 -can be run from command prompt

+-can restart a simulation using Temperature data from previous run

 -post-processing script outputs Temperature, reaction progress and reaction rate contours

 # Run code from cmd: